-The Company recognises a duty towards the disabled by taking opportunities to employ suitably qualified disabled people.
+The Company recognises a duty towards disabled people by taking opportunities to employ suitably-qualified disabled people.
 Arrangements are made to encourage their participation in training and career development.
-The Company is a signatory of the Valuable 500, a global movement working to make a positive difference to disability inclusion and is working to become a Disability Confident organisation in the UK.
+The Company is a signatory of the Valuable 500, a global movement working to make a positive difference to disability inclusion.
+In 2022, Springer Nature became one of 75 companies taking part in a new programme to develop the next generation of leaders with disabilities: Generation Valuable.
+The initiative pairs a mentee with a disability with an executive team mentor to gain insights into senior leadership, and to equip them with the knowledge, access and tools needed to facilitate professional growth.
+Mentees are also invited to share their experience of disability with members of the executive team, to further drive disability inclusion.